Declared Pregnant Worker

 Declared Pregnant Worker Radiation Exposure Limits

 Federal and State laws have regulated the dose limit to an embryo/fetus of a declared pregnant woman to 500 mrem for the entire gestation period.
-If the DPW has received 450 mrem or more at the time of declaration, an additional dose of 50 mrem is permitted for the remainder of the pregnancy.
-These limits can only be enforced, however, if the pregnancy has been voluntarily declared in writing.
+If the DPW has received 450 mrem or more in the period between conception and the declaration, the embryo/fetus is permitted an additional dose of 50 mrem for the remainder of the pregnancy.
+These limits will only be enforced if the pregnancy has been voluntarily declared in writing.

-If a woman chooses to declare her pregnancy, lower radiation dose limits will be applied and steps will be taken to ensure that:
+If a woman chooses to voluntarily declare her pregnancy, the lower radiation dose limits will be applied and steps will be taken to ensure that:

 - the embryo/fetus is monitored for occupational radiation exposure received during the pregnancy

-- your radiation dose remains within the reduced regulatory dose limits
+- the embryo/fetal radiation dose remains within the reduced regulatory dose limits

 - opportunities are identified to minimize exposure to radiation in the workplace

 - appropriate action is taken to reduce future radiation exposure in the event of a high dose